 Unless there’s only a slice or two left, there’s no need to transfer your pie to a different container.
 If your pie dish doesn’t have a lid, place plastic wrap or aluminum foil over the top.

-- Countertop: if it’s not hot or humid in your kitchen, you can store your apple pie on the countertop for up to 2 days.
-Then transfer it to the fridge for up to 2 days.
+- Countertop: if it’s not hot or humid in your kitchen, you can store your apple pie at room temperature for up to 2 days.
+Then, transfer it to the fridge for up to 2 days.

 - Fridge: you can store your cooled apple pie for up to 4 days in your refrigerator.